becksanswerr/becksanswerr/README.md

 Hopefully, I’ll get rich.
 If you’ve seen me somewhere and are considering hiring me, even a non-engineer can tell you’re definitely 500 IQ.

-Also, despite my C1 Indian-accented, erudite, eloquent, and remarkably proficient English, I learned Russian too.
+Also, despite my erudite, eloquent, remarkably proficient and Indian-accented C1 English, I learned Russian too.
 Because why not?